Are Organs possible to be 3D printed?

 It will still be several years before they could be used for transplants as they need more testing.
 However being able to print corneas using coordinates from the patients eye could potentially combat the world wide shortage.

 3D Printing Bones

 By using CT and MRI scans FormLabs are able to turn that data into 3D models which can then be printed.
-This allows for an extemely adaptable process which can work for many medical areas.
-Those being; cardiac, orthopedic, maxillofacial, surgical oncology, pediatric and neurosurgery.
+This allows for an extremely adaptable process which can work for many medical areas.
+Those being; cardiac, orthopaedic, maxillofacial, surgical oncology, paediatric and neurosurgery.

 After post-processing these parts can be used for education, diagnosis and help make patient matched surgical tools.
 They even have materials that can be sterilized!
 For example BioMed Amber and Clear.

 In conclusion most 3D printed organs aren’t going to be able to replace transplants for a while.
 However there are definitely some exciting projects that imply that they could be on the way sooner than we think!